Matzo Ball Soup Tips

 What does matzo ball soup taste like?

 Being a true comfort food, matzo ball soup tastes a lot like chicken noodle or chicken dumpling soup.
-In fact, chicken soup is also affectionately known as Jewish Penicillin for its reputed ability to help you fight off a cold.
+In fact, this Jewish chicken soup is also affectionately known as Jewish Penicillin for its reputed ability to help you fight off a cold.
 It’s one of the Jewish foods

 everyone should learn to cook.

 How long can matzo balls sit in soup?

 To keep matzo balls from falling apart in this Jewish chicken soup, store them separately in a covered container rather than in the soup.
 Reheat them in the hot broth to serve.
 You can refrigerate matzo ball soup for up to 5 days, or freeze it.
 Many cooks freeze the matzo balls right in the soup.
 Others cook a large batch of matzo balls and freeze them separately for easy meal prep.